nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 ---

 awesome meticulous planning and execution!
 The design looks good visually, but it is just a static mockup which is good for demo but not for practical application.
 Please meticulous plan to create a full dynamic application backed by a proper database schema.

+---

+Awesome job on your meticulous planning and execution!
+Please keep up the good work in your rigorous and meticulous approach!
+Yes, please meticulously proceed to plan and proceed with Phase 1 of the `Master_Execution_Plan.md`.